aar0n100000/aar0n100000.github.io/_posts/2018-03-09-assignment2.md

 ##### "Classic ELectric Piano"
 ![overview](/Images/x2.png)

 I took a different path on the audio recording segment, instead of recording actual audio with a microphone, i programmed a set of notes on a Logic software instrument.
 I used the "Classic Electric Piano" preset for this, and it is around 4 bars long, I substituted it for the guitar that you were initially supposed to use.
-I also added a total of 3 plug-ins, only of them being time-based which is a reverb plug-in.
+I also added a total of 3 plug-ins, only one of them being time-based which is a reverb plug-in.